mihalis68/chef-bcpc/docs/network-arch-v1.md

 big enough for all hosts, or at least "play nice" together with spanning tree.
-For larger clusters, particularly if high reliability is a requirement, this requires some type of explicit Layer 2 spanning architecture (e.g. leaf/spine using MC-LAG) so as to extend the L2 (broadcast) domain across multiple switches.
+For larger clusters, particularly if high reliability is a requirement, this requires some type of explicit Layer 2 spanning architecture (e.g. leaf/spine using MC-LAG) so as to extend the Layer 2 (broadcast) domain across multiple switches.

 ##Routing

-A BCPC cluster also requires a local layer 3 router, both to forward traffic between the cluster networks and for north-south traffic.
-Modern data center class switches will be capable of this, but if using pure layer 2 cluster switches, a simple linux-based router can easily be configured for this given network access on a "trunk port".
+A BCPC cluster also requires a local Layer 3 router, both to forward traffic between the cluster networks and for north-south traffic.
+Modern data center class switches will be capable of this, but if using pure Layer 2 cluster switches, a simple linux-based router can easily be configured for this given network access on a "trunk port".
 As an example the bootstrap node can be configured to provide routing for the cluster if connected to a trunk port.

 Note: If a "trunk port" is not explicitly supported by the switch, you just need to configure a port which will see all BCPC VLANs (mgmt, storage,